System Tables

 Schema

-For a hypothetical table a
+For a hypothetical table mytable

 with the following schema: